IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ### Maintenance
 The *Family Proceedings Act 1980* removed discrimination against husbands in the assessment of maintenance.
 Previously, husbands had an obligation to provide 'proper maintenance' for their wives.
 Wives were only obligated to provide maintenance for their husbands if he was unable to provide for himself.
 The Act gave both husbands and wives equal obligation to provide maintenance when the other could not provide for themselves.

+### Searching aviation passengers
+The *Aviation Crimes Act 1972* allowed the Police and Customs officers to search passenges or baggage.
+The Act specifes that only females may search female passengers, unless it is using an electronic device.
+Male passengers may be searched by female officers.
+A similar provision was in the *Civil Aviation Act 1990*, but the *Civil Aviation Act 2023* does not.

 ## My notes:
 In New Zealand's 1987 CEDAW report: